 In this paper, we focus on nonlinear dimensionality reduction for large datasets via manifold learning.
-Popular manifold learning techniques include kernel PCA, Isomap [19], and Laplacian eigenmaps [5].
+Popular manifold learning techniques include kernel PCA [27], Isomap [30], and Laplacian eigenmaps [6].
 All of these methods are based on a kernel matrix of size $\mathcal{O}(n^2)$ that contains the information about the pairwise relationships between the input points.
 The spectral decomposition of the kernel matrix leads to the low-dimensional embedding of the points.
-For large n, one seeks to avoid the explicit construction and storage of the matrix.
-In contrast to general rank-k matrix approximation, this is possible by taking the nature of the non-linear dimensionality reduction into account and relating the entries of the kernel matrix directly to the original point set.
+For large n, one is interested in avoiding its explicit calculation and storage.
+In contrast to general rank-kmatrix approximation, this is possible by taking the nature of the non-linear dimensionality reduction into account and relating the entries of the kernel matrix directly to the original point set.

-We propose to perform DPP sampling on the original point set to extract a diverse set of landmarks.
+Consequently, we propose to perform DPP sampling on the original point set to extract a diverse set of landmarks.
 Since the input points lie in a non-Euclidean space, ignoring the underlying geometry leads to poor results.
-To account for the non-Euclidean geometry of the input space, we replace the Euclidean distance with the geodesic distance along the manifold, which is approximated by the shortest path distance on the graph.
-Due to the high complexity of DPP sampling, we derive an efficient approximation that runs in $\mathcal{O}(ndk)$ with input dimensionality d and subset cardinality k.
+To account for the non-Euclidean geometry of the input space, we replace the Euclidean distance with the geodesic distance along the manifold, which is approximated by the graph shortest path distance.
+Due to the high complexity of DPP sampling, we derive an efficient approximation that runs in $\mathcal{O}(ndk)$, with input dimensionality d and subset cardinality k.
 The algorithm restricts the updates to be local, which enables sampling on complex geometries.
 This, together with its low computational complexity, makes the algorithm well suited for the subset selection in large scale manifold learning.

 A consequence of the landmark selection is that the manifold is less densely sampled than before, making its approximation with neighborhood graphs more difficult.
-It was noted in [2], as a critical response to [19], that the approximation of manifolds with graphs is topologically unstable.
+It was noted in [3], as a critical response to [30], that the approximation of manifolds with graphs is topologically unstable.
 In order to improve the graph construction, we retain the local geometry around each landmark by locally estimating the covariance matrix on the original point set.
 This allows us to compare multivariate Gaussian distributions with the Bhattacharyya distance for neighborhood selection, yielding improved embeddings.
+A shorter version of this work was published in [32].